-Facebook, one of the world’s largest social media platforms has been experimenting with a new feature.
+Facebook, one of the world’s largest social media platforms has introduced a new feature to the world.

 Now, you do not have to worry about sending the wrong message to the wrong person or group anymore.
-Reportedly, Facebook is experimenting with the ‘unsend messages’ feature.
+Reportedly, Facebook has rolled out the ‘unsend messages’ feature.

 Right now, not everyone has the option to use it.
 The prototype of the feature was discovered by Jane Wong who shared how it can be done.

 Have you ever accidentally sent a message to the wrong group of friends, mistyped something, or simply wanted to remove a message in a chat?- Facebook asked rhetorically.

 You’re not the only one!
 Starting today, we are launching a feature where you can easily remove your message on Messenger.

 According to Wong, users will be limited to how many times they can do this.
 You will have a 10-minute window to do so.